 While dogs may be the winners of the internet and generally do humans a lot of good, there do happen to be occasions where man’s best friend can become man’s worst enemy.
 Animal attacks or dog bites are frightening and can result in pain, disease, injury and lasting damage.
 Thompson Law has meaningful experience in dog bite injury cases- just see our results for the story of our past success.

 Legal issues around dog owner responsibility, premises duty of care, victim trespassing and more can complicate dog bite injury cases.
-In these circumstances, the experience and specialization of Thompson Law, DFW’s dog bite injury lawyer, are tremendous assets to winning you the best possible outcome and gaining you every last penny of your just compensation.
+In these circumstances, the experience and specialization of Thompson Law’s Texas dog bite injury lawyers are tremendous assets to winning you the best possible outcome and gaining you every last penny of your just compensation.

 The question of liability in a dog bite case is often more complicated than you might think, due to the various individuals who may be responsible for the actions of an animal at a given time and place.
 This becomes even more complicated when the victim of the dog bite attack is trespassing at the time of the incident.
 Whether or not you are liable is a question that an experienced animal attack attorney can help to answer.

-Comparative Negligence does play a role in Texas dog bite disputes.
+Comparative negligence does play a role if you have sustained dog bites in Texas.
 For example, a dog owner who posts a “Beware of dog” sign on the enclosed area where the dog is located can argue for lesser responsibility in the attack incident.
 The posting may constitute a reasonable warning to property visitors that means those visitors also have a responsibility to their own safety on that property.

 According to the City of Dallas (any many other cities and townships utilize similar classifications, typically as mandated by the state), an aggressive dog and a dangerous dog have distinct meanings, and owners of these animals are required to comply with animal ownership regulations accordingly.